amirrezavelae/amirrezavelae.github.io/_publications/BP_Ranker.md

 collection: publications
 category: manuscripts
 date: 2025-09-02
-venue: "Journal Name"
+venue: "Preprint"
 paperurl: "files/backpack__preprint.pdf"
-permalink: /publication/2025-09-02-my-paper
+permalink: /publication/bp_ranker
-excerpt: "Short summary of the paper."
-citation: "Lastname, F. (2025).
-Paper Title.
-Journal Name."
+excerpt: "A fairer ranking method built on Backpack language models"
 ---
+Women are still underrepresented pretty much everywhere power hangs out—about 27% of MPs worldwide (Aug 2025) and ~27.5% of managerial roles (2022).
+Not exactly a rounding error.
+See <a href="https://data.ipu.org/women-averages/?date_year=2025&date_month=08" target="_blank">IPU Parline</a> and <a href="https://www.unwomen.org/sites/default/files/2024-09/progress-on-the-sustainable-development-goals-the-gender-snapshot-2024-en.pdf" target="_blank">UN Women</a>.

-tl;dr — The paper proposes a fairer ranking method built on Backpack language models: it splits each token into multiple “sense” vectors, estimates which senses are gender-sensitive, then reweights them at inference to suppress bias—no retraining required.
-In tests (MS MARCO + a gender-bias IR benchmark), this cut gender skew (lower RaB/ARaB) with only a small hit to ranking quality, and the Backpack ranker still beat a similarly sized GPT-2 baseline.
-Limitations: the model is relatively small, results focus on binary gender, and bias suppression doesn’t always change the final order of top items.
+**tl;dr:** Ever searched “developer” images and gotten wall-to-wall dudes—or “nurse” and seen mostly women?
+That’s data bias doing cosplay as relevance.
+This paper uses Backpack language models (which split each token into multiple, interpretable “sense” vectors) to identify which senses carry gender signal and then *turns those down* at inference—no retraining, just fewer stereotype vibes.
+On MS MARCO and a gender-bias IR benchmark, it cuts RaB/ARaB (less skew) with only a tiny dent in NDCG/MRR, and the Backpack ranker still edges a similarly sized GPT-2 baseline.
- Also builds on the Backpack LM architecture for interpretable “sense” control. arxiv.org